Constraints on Relic Magnetic Black Holes: Conclusion

 \section{Conclusion}

-In this work we have extensively explored the phenomenology of EMBHs and of stable magnetically charged black holes.
-We have placed stringent bounds on the abundance of these objects based on their ability to destroy white dwarfs either by initiating supernovae for EMBHs with masses below $4\times10^{12}$ g, or by consuming them, for charged black holes with masses above $10^{17}$ g.
-We also derived the bounds which apply to both extremal and non-extremal magnetic black holes based on their overheating of warm ionized gas cloud in the Milky Way.
-We carefully detailed how EMBHs might merge, and the observable emission from these mergers.
-We provided minimal model independent constraints for EMBHs that catalyze nucleon decay, while leaving a precise calculation of the catalysis cross section for future work.
-As in \cite{bai2020phenomenology} and \cite{ghosh2020astrophysical} we leave a detailed exploration of how EMBHs might form to future work as well.
+In this work, we have extensively explored the phenomenology of EMBHs and stable MBHs.
+We have placed stringent bounds on their abundances based on their ability to destroy WDs either by initiating supernovae (EMBHs with M < $4\times10^{12}$ g) or by consuming them (MBHs with M> $10^{17}$ g).
+We also derived bounds which apply to both extremal and non-extremal MBHs based on overheating WIM clouds in the Milky Way.
+We described how EMBHs merge and the observable emission that results from these mergers.
+We provided minimal model-independent constraints for EMBHs that catalyze nucleon decay, while leaving a precise calculation of the catalysis cross section for future work.
+As in Refs.\cite{bai2020phenomenology,ghosh2020astrophysical}, we do not consider a detailed exploration of how EMBHs form.

-One possibly interesting area we did not address is the connection between primordial EMBHs and primordial magnetic fields.
-It has been recently suggested the primordial magnetic fields present just before recombination could reduce the Hubble tension by altering the way charged particles cluster \cite{jedamzik2020relieving}.
-Additionally, many models of galactic magnetic field formation rely on the presence of a small seed field around the time of galaxy collapse \cite{Beck:2013bxa}.
-The seed fields needed to generate the $\mu G$ magnetic fields observed in galaxies today vary with the particular model, but reach as low as $10^{-30}$G fields coherent over distances of $\gtrsim 100$ pc \cite{PhysRevD.60.021301}.
-EMBHs and charged black holes carry high magnetic charges and can generate reasonably strong magnetic fields coherent over the average separation between them.